apache/spark/python/docs/source/getting_started/installation.rst

 Installation
 ============

-The official release channel is to download it from `the Apache Spark website <https://spark.apache.org/downloads.html>`_.
+Official releases are available from `the Apache Spark website <https://spark.apache.org/downloads.html>`_.
-Alternatively, you can also install it via pip from PyPI.
-PyPI installation is usually to use standalone locally or as a client to connect to a cluster instead of setting a cluster up.
+Alternatively, you can install it via ``pip`` from PyPI.
+PyPI installation is usually for standalone locally or as a client to connect to a cluster instead of setting a cluster up.

 This page includes the instructions for installing PySpark by using pip, Conda, downloading manually, and building it from the source.